How to Recognize—and Embrace—Anger

-Domestic abusers take advantage of empathy.
+Individuals who manipulate through abuse tend to take advantage of other people’s empathy.
 They’ll agree with their loving victim, claiming their partner “owes” it to them to make them happy.
 Someone with abusive attitudes is convinced that their happiness depends on other people.

 Thinking about this, I wonder: have I failed to feel anger out of a warped sense of guilt?
 Was I afraid my anger would make my ex-abuser sad, or depressed, or fill him with shame?
 Or worse yet, was I terrified my anger would rouse his anger?

 Suppressing anger isn’t healthy.
 Hidden emotions reside in the body, take up residence, and manifest themselves in all manner of other ways—including physical ailments such as migraines, stomach issues, autoimmune disorders, heart palpitations, and more.
 Suppressed anger also leads to despair and anxiety.

 I’ve long suffered from overwhelming anxiety.
 This is normal, given that my sense of safety has been ripped out from under me.
 However, there’s more to my anxiety than I’ve realized, deeper layers I’ve had to peel away like an archeological excavation.

 A bone found here, a button there, the cracked face of a porcelain doll … pieces of a life now gone …